ZephyrTransport/governance/DRAFT bylaws.md

 #### Section 5.5. *Election and Term*.
 Each person named in the Certificate of Incorporation or elected by the incorporator(s) at the organization meeting, as the case may be, as a member of the initial Board of Directors shall hold office until the second annual meeting of members and until his or her successor shall have been elected and qualified or until his or her earlier resignation, removal or death.

 At the second annual meeting of members and at the annual meeting every year thereafter, the members shall elect two (2) directors to hold office for four (4) years.
-For the second, third, and forth annual meetings, the initial directors whose terms shall end will be selected via random draw.
+For the second, third, and forth annual meetings, the initial directors whose terms shall end will be either volunteered or selected via random draw.
 Former directors may be elected to the board at the next election, provided they are not members for at least two years.
 Each director shall hold office for the term for which he or she is elected and until his or her successor shall have been elected and qualified or until his or her earlier resignation, removal or death.

 #### Section 5.6. *Resignation and Removal of Directors*.
 A director may resign at any time upon written request to the corporation.
 Furthermore, any director or the entire Board of Directors may be removed, with or without cause, by a vote of the majority of the members entitled to vote for the election of directors or as otherwise provided in the General Corporation Law of the State of Delaware.